ItsYourPal/AutoComplete/README.md

 # AutoComplete
-Implement autocomplete feature for a given set of strings and nonnegative weights, ie, given a prefix, find and list all strings in the set that start with the prefix, in descending order of weights.
+Implementing autocomplete feature for a given set of strings and nonnegative weights, ie, given a prefix, find and list all strings in the set that start with the prefix, in descending order of weights.